AONE-NLP/ABSA-AOAN/README.md

-# AOAN-ABSA
+#Overview

-Code and datasets of our paper "Aspect-oriented Opinion Alignment Network for Aspect-Based Sentiment Classification" accepted by ECAI 2023.
+Code and datasets of our paper [Aspect-oriented Opinion Alignment Network for Aspect-Based Sentiment Classification](https://ebooks.iospress.nl/volumearticle/64368) accepted by ECAI 2023.

 ## Requirements